LeoMcBills/LeoMcBills/README.md

 </div>

 <p align="center">
   I'm a researcher and developer from Uganda, driven by a passion for solving complex problems through technology.
-My expertise lies in the full lifecycle of machine learning projects—from data exploration and model architecture to deployment and integration.
+My expertise lies in the full lifecycle of machine learning projects, from data exploration and model architecture to deployment and integration.
 I thrive on building robust, scalable, and impactful AI applications.
 </p>

 ---